Utkarsh23103683/Flipkart-Scrapper/README.md

-Welcome to my Flipkart Product Review Scraper — a powerful, user-friendly web application that allows you to instantly extract and analyse product reviews from Flipkart.
+Welcome to my Flipkart Product Review Scraper- a powerful, user friendly web application that allows you to instantly extract and analyse product reviews from Flipkart.
 Whether you're a data enthusiast, product analyst, or simply someone who loves insights, this tool helps you dive deep into what customers are really saying.

 Features-